atsaloli/cicd/01-setting-up-ci/20-installing-gitlab-ci.md

 ```

-Now go back to my project, and observe that the Pipeline that was in "pending" before is now green checkmark "passed".
-Yes!!
+If your Pipeline was in "Pending" status before, it should now be in "Passed".

-Let's examine the build output by selecting "passed" under Pipeline and then
+# Examine pipeline job output

-selecting "passed" again, and we should see something like this:
+Select "Passed" under Pipeline and then select the job ("test_it"), and you should see something like this:

 ```
 Running with gitlab-ci-multi-runner 1.7.1 (f896af7)